anthrax3/mongolab-telemetry-api-docs/alerts.md

     * ```min```: (optional) the smallest "ok" value the metric may take on; if missing or null, no minimum is enforced.
     * Note that while both `min` and `max` are optional, at least one of them must be supplied to form a valid condition.

+#### response

 If successful, the response will contain the new alert definition that was created, including an inlined reference to the specified deployment resource, an indication of the notification channel(s) that will be used, and the generated `_id` value if applicable.

-#### Update an existing alert definition
+## Update an existing alert definition

+To modify a previously defined alert definition, **PUT** a new JSON document describing it, appending the alert's unique ID as the URI's final path component.

+#### request

 ```
 PUT https://telemetry-api.mongolab.com/loc/v0/alerts/:id
 ```

+#### body

-Update an alert definition by sending a **PUT** request with the entire alert definition in the body.
-Accordingly, the JSON document in the request body is grammatically identical to the body described for the **POST** endpoint above.
+The JSON document in the request body is grammatically identical to the body described for the **POST** endpoint above.
 However, two fields are handled specially during an update operation:

 Any `_id` field in the request body is **ignored** in favor of the id that appears in the URL.

 The `deployment` field in the body is optional but, if given, must match the deployment information already present in the stored alert definition.
 That is, an update via **PUT** is not permitted to alter the deployment to which the alert is attached.

+#### response

 If successful, the response will contain the entire updated alert definition, including the proper `_id` field.
 If the specified alert definition does not exist, a 404 status will be returned.

-#### Retrieve an alert definition
+## Retrieve an alert definition

+To retrieve an alert definition using its unique ID, use a **GET** request, appending the alert's unique ID as the URI's final path component.

+#### request

 ```
 GET https://telemetry-api.mongolab.com/loc/v0/alerts/:id
 ```

-Fetch the alert definition with the given `_id`.
+#### response

 If such an alert exists, it will be included in the response.
 If not, a 404 status will be returned.

-#### Retrieve a group of alert definitions
+## Retrieve a group of alert definitions

+To retrieve a set of alert definitions matching zero or more constraining query parameters, use a **GET** request with a query string specifying those parameters.

+#### request

 ```
 GET https://telemetry-api.mongolab.com/loc/v0/alerts?QUERY
 ```

-Fetch a set of alert definitions based on zero or more constraining query parameters.

-Optional query parameters:
+#### query parameters

 * ```deployment=DEPLOYMENT_ID```: Find alerts that apply to the given deployment ID.
 To find alerts that do not specify an deployment, use ```deployment=NULL```.
 If this parameter is omitted, alerts for all deployments (permitted under acess control rules) will be returned.